helm/charts/stable/datadog/README.md

 By default installs Datadog agent inside a DaemonSet.
 You may also use Datadog agent inside a Deployment, if you want to collect Kubernetes API events or send custom metrics to DogStatsD endpoint.

 ### Secret
-By default chart creates Secret and puts API key to that Secret.
-If disabled (via `secret.create`) skips a creation of Secret and disables an API key presence check, so DaemonSet and/or Deployment will be created anyway, and will expect a Secret to be present.
+By default, this Chart creates a Secret and puts an API key in that Secret.
+However, this behavior can be disabled when `secret.create` is set to false.
+You can use this in cases where you want to manually create a Secret instead.

 ### confd and checksd